 Yet anxiety causes low energy as well, and the primary reason for this low energy is because - like a battery - when you use up all of your energy with anxiety, your body gets fatigued much faster.

-- Sleeplessness - Anxiety can make it much more difficult to sleep, and in some cases you may not even be aware of the problem.
+- Sleeplessness Anxiety can make it much more difficult to sleep, and in some cases, you may not even be aware of the problem.
 You may find that you fall asleep fairly easily, but you still don't wake up feeling rested.
 Even those that do sleep fairly soundly through the night may fall asleep later because they are unable to relax their mind to sleep quickly or fall into REM sleep fast enough.

-- Empty Happiness - Anxiety appears to also decrease the ability to feel positive emotions, like happiness.
+- Empty Happiness Anxiety also appears to decrease the ability to feel positive emotions, like happiness.
 Much of your natural energy comes from your own motivations and ambitions.
 If you don't have that level of happiness necessary to ensure that you're energized to attack the day, then it is unlikely that you will have much energy to go about your daily activities.

-- Chemical Changes - Often when your body experiences any type of chemical imbalances, it causes fatigue.
+- Chemical Changes Often when your body experiences any chemical imbalances, it causes fatigue.
 It's not always clear why this occurs, but there is a great deal of evidence that problems with your hormones or neurotransmitters can lead to fatigue, and sometimes even hypersomnia (extra sleeping - as is common with depression).

 How to Address Low Energy From Anxiety

 That's why it becomes very important to find ways to make sure that your energy levels stay high.
 Unfortunately, most medications that reduce anxiety are actually designed to tire out your body (to decrease the severity of anxiety symptoms), so medications are clearly not the best choice for this type of issue.
 Consider the following tips to help keep your energy levels high.